dkingfx/JackpotLab/README.md

-# JackpotLab
+# JackpotSIM

-A mathematical Powerball number generator using **importance sampling** and historical data analysis.
+A Powerball lottery simulator for entertainment.
+Generate tickets, backtest against historical draws, and experience the thrill without the risk.

 ## Features